htruong/ezpi4me/README.md

 Look at the markings of the chip, then Google chip_name + datasheet.
 If you have a Winbond W25Q64.V chip, it is sure to be 3.3V tolerant.

-- **Do I have to locate and unfasten the write-protect screw?**

-No. The Pi talks to the chip directly, it doesn't care if the write-protect screw is fastened or not.

-- **Should I leave the write-protect screw unfastened?**

-It's your choice.
-However, if you leave it unfastened, anything that has root access can write over your UEFI firmware.
-I leave it fastened.

 - **Do I need to disconnect the laptop battery when I flash the firmware?**